FIRST-Tech-Challenge/fmltc/doc/design.md

 >       (subsequently) request to the server
 >     * the server, receiving the  /retrieveTrackedBboxes or /continueTracking
 >       request:
->       * writes the current time in the tracker client entity in Cloud
+>       * writes the current time in the TrackerClient entity in Cloud
 >         Datastore/Firestore
->       * checks whether the tracker entity has not been updated in over two
+>       * checks whether the Tracker entity has not been updated in over two
 >         minutes and if so:
 >         * assumes the tracker failed
->         * updates the video entity, clearing the tracking_in_progress and
+>         * updates the Video entity, clearing the tracking_in_progress and
 >           tracker_uuid fields
->         * deletes the tracker and tracker client entities from Cloud
+>         * deletes the tracker and TrackerClient entities from Cloud
 >           Datastore/Firestore
 >       * responds with the most recent boxes from the tracker or whether the
 >         tracker failed
 >     * if the user presses the stop button, sends a /stopTracking request to
 >       the server
 >     * the server, receiving the /stopTracking request:
->       * updates the tracker client entity, setting the tracking_stop_requested
+>       * updates the TrackerClient entity, setting the tracking_stop_requested
 >         field
 >     * periodically sends a /trackingClientStillAlive request to the server
 >     * the server, receiving the /trackingClientStillAlive request:
->       * writes the current time in the tracker client entity in Cloud
+>       * writes the current time in the TrackerClient entity in Cloud
 >         Datastore/Firestore
 >